Get your deposit back, plus the penalty if they blew the deadline

 | Escalation script for phone calls | – | – | ✓ |

 Both tiers backed by our 60-day money-back guarantee.
-Reply to your receipt — that's the whole process.
+Reply to your receipt.
+That's the whole process.

 What you actually get